greenrobotllc/adserver/README.md

 ## TODO
-I would like to add AerServ ads and Facebook Audience network to this adserver.
+I would like to add Facebook Audience network to this adserver.
+I have decided to not work with AerServ any longer.